lanabretterebner/reaper_osc_action_linux/README.md

 then copy the folder named "org.smyck.reaper-osc-action.sdPlugin" into your opendeck plugin folder and restart opendeck.

-#### OR
+### OR
-go to releases and just download the folder mentioned before!
+Go to releases and just download the folder mentioned before, unzip and paste it into the plugins folder!

 ## Building